mar-muel/local-geocode/README.md

 ```
 python main.py prepare --with-altnames
 ```
-The resulting pickle files are about ~50MB in size.
+The resulting pickle files are about ~50MB in size and will be stored to you `/tmp` directory.

 5) Now we should be all set!
 We can test it via CLI:
 ```